 This policy applies to lettings.
-Those who hire any aspect of the school site or any facilities will be made aware of the content of the school's health and safety policy, and will have responsibility for complying with it.
+Those who hire any aspect of the school site or any facilities will be provide with a copy of the school's health and safety policy, and will have responsibility for complying with it.

 13. Violence at work